 |

-Students familiarise themselves with the 6 modal verbs and their usage.
-Then they read the sentences to see which modal verb is needed to complete the gap-fill.
+First, students need to familiarise themselves with the 30 adjectives and their meanings.
+Then they read the sentences to see which one is needed to complete the gap-fill.
 Answers on page 2.

 Level: intermediate